discord-tickets/docs/docs/self-hosting/installation/standalone.md

 [PM2](https://pm2.keymetrics.io/) is a process manager made for Node.js applications and is the easiest option.

-Start by installing it and then starting the bot:
+Install PM2 and then start the bot with:

 === "npm"
     ```bash linenums="0"